-Make a request for transfer credit by submitting a Request for Transfer Credit Evaluation form.
+Make a request for transfer credit by submitting a Request for Transfer Credit Evaluation form in Axess.

-If transfer credit is approved, we convert it into quarter units, rounded down to the nearest whole unit, and post it to your student record.
+If transfer credit is approved, approved credit is converted into quarter units, rounded down to the nearest whole unit, and post it to your student record.
 Transfer credit appears on your transcript only with the name of the institution and the total number of units awarded; no external course codes or grades appear, nor are they counted towards your Stanford GPA.

-If transfer credit is approved through the Office of the University Registrar, then you may request a review of your transfer work to see if it may be used to satisfy a department major or minor requirement or the language requirement.
-Indicate on the request for Request for Transfer Credit Evaluation where you want your transcript and request to be forwarded to after the Registrar review.
-You may also request this via a HelpSU ticket.
+If transfer credit is approved through the Office of the University Registrar, then you may request a review of your transfer work to see if it may be used to satisfy a department major or minor requirement, the writing requirement, or the language requirement.
+If either a student needs to request a transcript be sent to their department or a department needs to request a student’s transcript be sent to them please submit a Support Request to have the transcript forwarded by the Registrar’s Office.
 We encourage you to discuss transfer credit with your department adviser to learn more about department transfer credit policies.

-For transfer students admitted in 2015-16 and later, a proportion of your Ways breadth requirement must be fulfilled at Stanford.
+For transfer students admitted in 2015-16 and later, all of your defined Ways breadth requirement must be fulfilled at Stanford.
 Based on the number of qualified transfer units awarded at matriculation, students must complete a number of Ways courses to fulfill the Ways requirement as outlined in the Transfer Credit for Ways section of the Stanford Bulletin.

 If you are subject to the GER system in place prior to Autumn 2013-14 and you want to fulfill general education requirements through transfer work, the proposed transfer course must match a specific Stanford course that fulfills the same GER requirement; it must be a minimum of 3 quarter units and have been taken for a letter grade.